Cyclone Sose: Impact and aftermath

 Prior to the storm's passage of New Caledonia, residents there were advised to take basic precautions, such as remaining indoors during bouts of inclement weather.
 Storm warnings were hoisted over the Loyalty Islands and South Province.
-Vanuatu's Department of Meteorology began posting official alerts on April 7.
+Vanuatu's Department of Meteorology began posting official alerts on 7 April.
 Warnings for heavy rains and strong winds were posted throughout northern New Zealand in anticipation of the storm's remnants.
 With Easter weekend, more motorists were already expected to be traveling longer distances, and officials grew concerned of dangerous effects on traffic from the cyclone.
 Police increased their presence to unprecedented levels in an attempt to control speeding and other hazardous behaviors.

-Due to the storm's "negative impact on one or more countries", Sose was retired from the cyclical list of tropical cyclone names;
+Due to the storm's "negative impact on one or more countries", Sose was retired from the cyclical list of tropical cyclone names; and was replaced with Sarai.